felixlopz/hubrise-test-task/content/developers/api/en/authentication.md

 token=b9922a78d3ffab6b95e9d72e88
 ```

+As in the previous section, the request must be sent from a server, not a browser, to prevent a CORS error and protect your client secret.

 If the server returns a `200` response, the access token is revoked and can no longer be used.

 ## 4. Installed app workflow